LelouchOTR/trial1/README.md

 ## Projektmanagement

-Die aktuellen To Dos sind in dem Reiter [Issues](https://github.com/health-io/2023-6a/issues) zu finden:
+The current 'To Dos' can be found in the [Issues](https://github.com/health-io/2023-6a/issues) tab:

-### Rolleneinteilung
+### Assignment of Roles
-* Beutel Gernot (MHH): Projekt Inhaber
+* Beutel Gernot (MHH): Project Owner
-* Geerits Eline: Projekt Maneger
+* Geerits Eline: Project Manager
-* Mohammad Muneeb: Entwickler
+* Mohammad Muneeb: Developer
-* Lelke Thies: Entwickler
+* Lelke Thies: Developer
-* Lösekrug Julia: Anforderungsmanegment
+* Lösekrug Julia: Requirements Management
-* Weßel Patricia: Anforderungsmanegment
+* Weßel Patricia: Requirements Management
-* Kirstein Janka: Dokumentationsmanegmet
+* Kirstein Janka: Documentation Management
-* Daecke Niklas: Dokumentationsmanegmet
+* Daecke Niklas: Documentation Management
 * Wiechers Lara (MHH):

-## Übersicht über Grundidee

-Für ein einfaches Verständnis über die Idee/Ziele dieses Projekts sind hier die Userstory und eine erste Idee eines möglichen Frontend für eine einfache Nutzung des DWH dargestellt.
+## Basic Idea

+For a simple understanding of the idea/goals of this project, here are the user story and an initial concept of a possible frontend for easy use of the data warehouse (DWH).

 ### Userstory

-Durch das Projekt soll es möglich sein, alle zu einem Patienten gesammelten Daten zusammenzufügen und gemeinsam zu speichern.
-Benötigt ein Arzt zu einem späteren Zeitpunkt die Daten oder auch nur einen Teil davon, kann er sich diese über ein intuitiv zu bedienenen Frondend ausgeben lassen.
+The project aims to aggregate and store all data collected for a patient.
+If a doctor needs the data or even just a part of it at a later time, they can retrieve it through an intuitively designed frontend.

 ![alt text](docs/user-story.png)

 ### Frontend

-Eine Idee für ein Frondend für die intuitive Nutzung ist hier dargestellt.
-Inwieweit dies umgesetzt werden kann muss im laufe des Projekts geklärt werden.
+An idea for an intuitive frontend is presented here.
+The extent to which this can be implemented will need to be clarified as the project progresses.

 ![alt text](docs/erster-entwurf-frontend.jpeg)